 Whoop Strap 3.0

-Throughout your day, the Whoop band will measure your calories burned, movements and activity levels to calculate your stress score between 1 and 21.
+The Whoop band will measure your calories burned, movements, and activity levels throughout your day to calculate your stress score between 1 and 21.
 The higher the score, the more strain you’re under.
 This is a way of measuring your overall stress for the day.
 You can pin it down to specific events.
 Work, for example.

 The Whoop Strap 3.0 is waterproof to 30m.